Rhizomatica/hermes-gui/README.md

     - And also used by [hermes-installer](https://github.com/Rhizomatica/hermes-installer) project.
 Runing installer it will clone the `main` branch if production (true).
 If production (false) it will clone `development` branch.

 - DOMAIN (string)
-    - Used to nomination and identification of the HERMES station.
+    - Used to nomination and identification of the HERMES station (station.hermes.radio).

 - GATEWAY (boolean)
     - When HERMES station is a gateway machine (true) it will enable the schedules and stations information modules.

 - BITX (string)
-    - Hardware version - UBITX or SBITX
+    - Hardware version - UBITX (U) or SBITX (S)
     - SBITX includes voice and dual frequency options (phony and data transmission).

 - HAS_GPS (boolean)